Raindrops Keep Fallin’ on Your Head? Consider the Air Umbrella

 In whatever capacity the tool is eventually used in, it’s already pretty clear that between this project, and the group’s other (a modification of Google Earth that lets you explore movie worlds) that they are fanatics of both film and technology, as well as skilled practitioners in the use of both.
 It’s the biggest reason why this device, while not unprecedented in its technology, may go on to success in whatever endeavor it chooses, and provide film and game fans with the greatest tool to relieve and personally experience their passions yet.

 Posted in: News

-Tags: Blair Witch Project, Bruce Lee fights Chuck Norris, Bruce Lee Videogame, chuck norris, Chuck Norris Video Game, Cool Gadgets, Cool Technology, Emilie Brout & Maxime Marion, Film Controller, Gadget Articles, Gadget News, Gadgets, GAMERZ festival, Google Earth Movies, Hold On, Interactive Movies, interesting gadgets, Movie Gadgets, Movies and Video Games, Scene It, Technology, Technology Articles, Technology News, The Shining, Unique Gadgets, Video Game Gadgets, Way of the Dragon
+Tags: Blair Witch Project, Bruce Lee fights Chuck Norris, Bruce Lee Videogame, chuck norris, Chuck Norris Video Game, Cool Gadgets, Cool Technology, Emilie Brout & Maxime Marion, Film Controller, Gadget Articles, Gadget News, Gadgets, GAMERZ festival, Hold On, Interactive Movies, interesting gadgets, Movie Gadgets, Movies and Video Games, Scene It, Technology, Technology Articles, Technology News, The Shining, Unique Gadgets, Video Game Gadgets, Way of the Dragon

 Tired of Fish Poop Doing Nothing For You?
 Read On…

 Thanks in part to dystopian sci-fi films that depict a world overrun by technology and devoid of natural elements, many people think that technology and the “green” world are at conflict.